joshmcarthur/joshmcarthur.github.com/_posts/2019-07-25-upgrading-rails-apps-with-rake-appupdate.md

 `mergetool` like VS Code, but I'm definitely going to give this a go next time, since it is basically a more streamlined process for what I am already doing.

+One final note - `rake app:update` is NOT bulletproof.
+It's not intended to be.
+It's just a convenience.
+As with any change in your application's code or dependencies, _a comprehensive test suite is the most important feature_.
+If you are going into any kind of change process, but especially a framework update without at least some key behaviour tests, stop and add them.
+It's incredibly difficult otherwise to check after each change that your application remains functional.